ekvall93/Maximum-entropy/pairwise_independent_simplex2/README.md

 Neuron ID 6: [0 0 0 1 0 0 0 ....].T

-and not like for eaxample,
+and not like this following eaxample,

 Neuron ID 1: [0 0 0 1 0 0 1 ....].T